lucaskobashi/.dotfiles/README.md

 ```bash
 sudo apt-get install stow
 ```
+make sure there are no dotfiles in your home folder. stow won't overwrite

 #### [vim-plug](https://github.com/junegunn/vim-plug)
 - Follow the tutorial on the link above if you havent't already